Giona2/Compiled-Coding-Language/docs/modules/optimizer.md

 ```
 ___
 ## Split Each Space Into a List
-Then, the given content will be split into a list.
-You may have wondered up until this point why the compiler heavily used spaces to replaced and seperate characters.
-That was crucial for this step, which will use those spaces to split each word
+Then, the given content will be split into a list by spaces
 ___
 This will return...
 ```rust